-In 1999, AMR entered a plea agreement with the U.S. Government with respect to a one count indictment relating to the storage of hazardous materials.
-As part of the plea agreement, AMR was placed on probation for three years and has adopted a comprehensive compliance program.
-To the extent AMR fails to abide by the terms of the probation or its compliance program, the Company's operations may be adversely impacted.
+Also in 1999, the Company entered a plea agreement with the U.S. Government with respect to a one count indictment relating to the storage of hazardous materials.
+As part of the plea agreement, the Company was placed on probation for three years and has adopted a comprehensive compliance program.
+To the extent the Company fails to abide by the terms of the probation or its compliance program, the Company's operations may be adversely impacted.

-American, along with other tenants at the Luis Munoz Marin International Airport in San Juan, Puerto Rico, has been named as a PRP for environmental claims at the airport.
+American and Executive, along with other tenants at the Luis Munoz Marin International Airport in San Juan, Puerto Rico, have been named as PRPs for environmental claims at the airport.